top of page

 FREQUENTLY ASKED QUESTIONS

-While I can't answer every question that may come up as you're searching for a therapist, I wanted to provide space to answer common questions and provide as much information as I can to those seeking out counseling services.
+While I can't answer every question that may come up as you're searching for a therapist, I hope to answer common questions and provide as much information as I can to those seeking out counseling services.

 Do I need to be a Christian to work with you?

 Not at all!
-I love working with people from every background and will only incorporate spiritual dimensions to your treatment if you elect for me to do so.
+I work with people from every background (spiritual or otherwise) and will only incorporate spiritual dimensions to your treatment if you elect for me to do so.

 Do you take insurance?